yulonglim/tp/docs/DeveloperGuide.md

 2a.
 TeachBook detects that no grading system is present in TeachBook.

-    2a1.
-TeachBook prompts user to set a grading system 2a2.
-User sets a new grading system (UC01)
+[comment]: <> (    2a1.
+TeachBook prompts user to set a grading system)

+[comment]: <> (    2a2.
+User sets a new grading system &#40;UC01&#41;)

-    Use case resumes from step 2.
+[comment]: <> (    Use case resumes from step 2.)

+* 2a1.
+TeachBook shows an error message.

+  Use case ends.

 2b.
 TeachBook detects that the command format is invalid.

-    2b1.
-TeachBook requests user to follow the correct format.
+[comment]: <> (    2b1.
+TeachBook requests user to follow the correct format.)

-    Use case resumes from step 2.
+[comment]: <> (    Use case resumes from step 2.)

+* 2b1.
+TeachBook shows an error message.

+  Use case ends.

 **Use case: UC25 - Sort students according to name**

+MSS:
+1. User requests to sort the students according to their name.
+2. TeachBook sorts the students according to their name in alphabetical order.

+2a.
+TeachBook detects that the command format is invalid.

+* 2a1.
+TeachBook shows an error message.

+  Use case ends.

 **Use case: UC26 - Print out list of student**